• About

 Even though you might only see an occasional ant, roach, or other bug coming out into the open, there could be a severe, insidious infestation hiding within the walls, attic, or basement of your home.
 Experts at Lake Norman Pest Control have verified that many of their clients aren’t even aware of the extent of their building’s infestation until a thorough inspection has been conducted to reveal just how bad it really is.

 Rodent and bed bug infestations are particularly concerning in regard to health risks because rodents are known to carry diseases and bed bugs can cause anemia and other bothersome symptoms.
 Likewise, roaches can spread germs onto your food and at the very least they’re a sickening sight to see when you’re trying to enjoy a meal at the dinner table.
+Check this website for further information.

 2. Indoor Air Pollution